TonyCode2012/algorand-sc/README.md

 Functions for users:
 1. **get_price**: Get price in ALGO for file size specified by parameter "size" and for storing permanently or not by parameter "is_permanent".
-1. **place_order**: Place order with cid, size and is_permanent in ALGO, payment transaction indicates the price user should pay for merchant node.
+1. **place_order**: Place order with cid, size and is_permanent with ALGO, payment transaction indicates the price that user should pay for merchant node.

 python examples:
 ```shell